 When you arrive in town and are looking for guesthouses to stay in, usually the larger hotel-looking lodges will charge you more for the rooms.
-They probably have a higher overhead cost of keeping a larger kitchen and hiring more staff.
-These usually bring out meals quickly, and have warmer rooms and more bathrooms.
+They likely have higher overhead costs of operating a larger kitchen and have more staff.
+These larger guesthouses usually bring out meals quickly, and have warmer rooms and more bathrooms.

-The family-run, older looking buildings usually charge less or nothing at all, but you may miss out on some luxuries of a fancier guesthouse.
-In exchange you’ll probably get a more personal experience with the Nepali guesthouse owners.
+The family-run, smaller guesthouses usually charge less or nothing at all.
+You may miss out on some luxuries of a fancier guesthouse, but in exchange you’ll probably get a more personal experience with the Nepali guesthouse owners.

 When trekking the Three Passes Trek without a guide, you can easily order food at every guesthouse you stay in.

 Below is a sample menu from a guesthouse at Phakding, a town located between Lukla and Namche Bazaar.
-This is the medium to low end of prices for the items you see for the whole trek.
+This is the medium- to low-end of prices for food items along the Three Passes Trek.
 The food and drink variety stays fairly constant from village to village.

-The cost for food changes exponentially along the Three Passes Trek and Everest Base Camp.
+The cost for food changes exponentially along the Three Passes and Everest Base Camp trek.

 I was surprised prematurely in Salleri when the cost for a Dahl Baht was 300 rupees (or $3.
 I was used to 150 rupees in Kathmandu).
 You’ll see up to 850 rupees ($8.50) at Gorak Shep for the same meal.
 Veg fried noodles which I liked to get for lunch or dinner, went from 200 rupees to 700 at higher elevation.
 My favorite breakfast, hash browns with vegetables and an egg went for 900 rupees at Gorak Shep.